Home Insights Why Most Startup UI/UX Fails: And What Actually Matters for Online and Offline Products

 Consistency Builds Trust

 If your save button is blue on one screen and green on another, users hesitate.
 If your navigation moves between pages, users get lost.
-Consistency is not boring — it is trustworthy.
+Consistency is not boring.
+It is trustworthy.
 In regulated industries like fintech or healthcare, visual consistency is not just UX.
 It is credibility.

 Speed Is a Feature